TiagoMJFlores/tiagomjflores.github.io/_appstore/walkzone.md

 ---

 The WALK zone app is intended to provide an exploring experience/emotion such as the Calm app (https://www.calm.com/) offers a relaxation experience/emotion.
-The app encourages the exploration of geographic locations by creating dynamic paths through the joining of random waypoints.
+The app encourages the exploration of geographic locations and points of interest by creating dynamic paths through the joining of random waypoints.
 To make the experience more entertaining the app also makes use of augmented reality and gamification.

 ## Video Demo